StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 To express that two objects are similar, you can use the `sc:Similarity` concept.

-For instance, make two motion subject (`sc:MotionSubject`) similar could be done as follow:
+For instance, the following statements define that two motion subjects (`sc:MotionSubject`) are similar:

  ```ttl
  @prefix rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .